 Double Edge Forge. http://www.doubleedgeforge.com One of the finest Blacksmiths in the United States, Dennis Miles is the craftsman you need if you want a historically accurate reproduction, whether it be a knife or other edged weapon or antique tool or device.

 Cobb Creek.
-Larry and Kathy Ring at Cobb Creek supply much of the clothing I use for my reenacting, and I recommend them to you as quality purveayors of fine clothing.
-Larry also makes some of the highest quality reproduction copperware available in America.
+Kathy Ring at Cobb Creek supplies much of the clothing I use for my reenacting, and I recommend them to you as quality purveyors of fine clothing.

 I am a fan and supporter of Michael Hackney.
 He makes the most excellent "knotless" horsehair lines and brass fly reels.
 I consider him a true Renaissance Man, which makes him nervous, but the title fits in my view.
 Please take a look at his Facebook page, The Eclectic Angler Facebook Fan Page and become a fan.
 Give serious consideration to his fine products.
 Also bookmark his primary website TheEclecticAngler.com.
 Michael is a true partner in the quest to preserve our fishing past!